getyourguide/se-tech-challenge/README.md

 ⚠️ **Make sure not to publish your work on a public repository.** ⚠️

 We will grade your project after submission and eventually invite you for a remote live interview with our engineers.

+Depending on the role you are applying for and your level of expertise, you have the flexibility to focus on implementing either the backend or the client application.
+We welcome submissions with basic functionality on the side of the stack you are less familiar with, allowing us to assess your skills in your preferred domain.
+If you opt for this approach, please specify in your notes which application you would like us to thoroughly review.
+Alternatively, if you feel confident in both the backend and client application, we encourage you to state clearly in your notes that you would like a comprehensive review of both.
+We are excited to thoroughly evaluate your work across the entire stack.

 # Presentation